Day One, Keflavik to Selfoss – And we’re off

 Now it’s March of 2018, and we’re back, our flight landed early afternoon.
 This meant we could take our time getting to Selfoss, and stop at plenty of sights along the way.

 However, before any of that, we needed to pick up our hire car.
-We chose to use SIXT, who are just a five-minute shuttle bus journey away from the airport (shuttle bus runs every 15 minutes).
+We chose to use SIXT, one of the brands covered by Rental Cars, which are just a five-minute shuttle bus journey away from the airport (shuttle bus runs every 15 minutes).